Skip to Content

 olive oil and coconut oil

-The great thing about this technique is that a solution of the two oils is not only nourishing for your hair, but also surprisingly effective in toning down hair color that’s too light.
+The great thing about this technique is that a solution of the two oils is not only nourishing for your hair, but also helpful if your hair feels dry after bleaching.
+It will not darken your hair color, but it can help your hair feel softer before you do a proper color correction.
 Here’s what you need to do:

 • Mix 1:1 parts olive oil and coconut oil in a glass bowl.